A Quantum Network Processor Unit for Distributed Quantum Computing: Introduction

-To address this critical gap, we introduce the concept of a quantum supercomputer, a computing system that integrates multiple quantum processors through quantum and classical links to enable large-scale quantum computation.
-As a key component of this architecture, we propose the Quantum Network Processor Unit (QNPU), a specialized hardware unit designed to efficiently execute quantum communication protocols between processors.
+To support both homogeneous and heterogeneous distributed quantum computing systems, we introduce the concept of a quantum supercomputer: a scalable computing system composed of multiple quantum processors interconnected through quantum and classical links.
+At the core of this architecture is the Quantum Network Processor Unit (QNPU), a specialized hardware module designed to efficiently execute quantum communication protocols.
+By offloading communication tasks from the Quantum Processing Unit (QPU), the QNPU provides a clean separation between local computation and quantum communication, enabling efficient state transfer and coordination across processors.
+While our evaluation focuses on homogeneous systems, the same decoupled design naturally extends to heterogeneous quantum platforms.
+In such systems, different qubit technologies or hardware zones can interoperate through the QNPU, making it a foundational building block for future heterogeneous quantum computers.

-As shown in Figure~\ref{fig:quantum_nodes}, a quantum supercomputer is organized as interconnected quantum nodes.
+As shown in Fig.~\ref{fig:quantum_nodes}, a quantum supercomputer is organized as interconnected quantum nodes.
 Each node has a Quantum Processor Unit (QPU) that executes local quantum computations within the quantum node, and a Quantum Network Processor Unit (QNPU) that performs quantum communication protocols between quantum nodes.
-Both the QPU and QNPU consist of two key components: a classical controller managing instruction execution; and a quantum chip containing physical qubits for quantum operations.
+Both the QPU and QNPU consist of two key components: a classical controller managing instruction execution; and a quantum device containing physical qubits for quantum operations.
 Within each quantum node, QPU and QNPU interact through both a classical link and a quantum link.
-Intra-node classical links connect their controllers, enabling the QPU to delegate quantum communication protocols to the QNPU for execution; Intra-node quantum links connect their quantum chips, enabling qubit movement between the QPU and the QNPU.
+Intra-node classical links connect their controllers, enabling the QPU to delegate quantum communication protocols to the QNPU for execution; Intra-node quantum links connect their quantum devices, enabling qubit movement between the QPU and the QNPU.
 Communication between quantum nodes involves inter-node classical links and quantum links.
 Inter-node classical links support classical data transfer between nodes; inter-node quantum links support building the entanglement between nodes.

 This decoupled architecture, which incorporates QPU and QNPU in one quantum node and separates local computation (handled by QPUs) from quantum communication protocols (managed by QNPUs), enables efficient execution of distributed quantum algorithms.
+By abstracting communication protocols away from the QPU implementation, this architecture also provides flexibility for future heterogeneous configurations where different nodes may employ different qubit technologies.